Privacy notice for clients and 3rd parties

 What type of personal information does the Privacy Notice relate to?

-Malcolm Hollis will only request details that are genuinely required e.g. in order to carry out our obligations to you or for the purposes of our balanced, genuine business interests.
+Malcolm Hollis will only request details that are genuinely required e.g. in order to carry out our contractual and statutory obligations to you, or for the purposes of a balanced, genuine business interest for you and us.

 - Business contact details including mobile/landline numbers, email address and business address,